epoberezkin/poberezkin.com/posts/2020-04-29-why-use-advanced-haskell-types.md

 We can use exactly the same code to process users and orgs as in approach #2.

-We have managed to restrict the types of accounts by defining a kind, but do we really need 2 different types and a typeclass, or is there a way to create just one, a more advanced type?
+We have managed to restrict the types of accounts by defining a kind, but do we really need 2 different types and a type-class, or is there a way to create just one, a more advanced type?

 ## Approach #4 - GADTs

-We can achive the same flexibility using a generalised algebraic data type - support for such types is enabled with [GADTs](https://downloads.haskell.org/ghc/8.8.3/docs/html/users_guide/glasgow_exts.html#extension-GADTs) extension.
+We can achieve the same flexibility using a generalised algebraic data type - support for such types is enabled with [GADTs](https://downloads.haskell.org/ghc/8.8.3/docs/html/users_guide/glasgow_exts.html#extension-GADTs) extension.

 ```haskell
 data AType = AUser | AOrg -- we still need DataKinds extension